-To quote Alan Lakein, “Failing to plan is planning to fail.”
-Not to discount Alan, but your business’ IT strategy also needs to plan FOR failure.
-All things fail at one point.
-It is important to have a comprehensive plan in place to deal with the failures that will come eventually.
+“Failing to plan is planning to fail.”
+Not to discount Alan Lakein, but your business’ IT strategy also needs to plan for failure.
+All things fall apart at some point, so it’s important to have a comprehensive plan in place to deal with failures that will come eventually.

 Most power supply units for small businesses will give you just enough time to gracefully shut down your equipment.
-A power has the potential to severely damage hardware.
+A power outage has the potential to severely damage hardware.
 It is also a great idea to have backup equipment ready to replace anything that has failed, such as a firewall that is already configured, or a new switch waiting in the wings.

 Recovering from a hardware failure will likely happen at some point in your business.
 Anything from the entire machine or just a small part of a device can fail.
 You must plan for this to happen because it most certainly will.
 The extent of your plan will be up to you.
 You can usually figure out how much you want to spend by calculating how much money your business will lose by being down.

 There are a couple different aspects to this.
 First is to make sure you have installation discs or license keys in a safe location that can be accessed at any time.
 If for any reason you need to install the software in a completely new location due to any type of failure, you should be able to do so.
-The second aspect is more difficult.
-If you are using a cloud-based application, and the business website goes down, such as when the AWS outage took out Trello and IFTTT, there is not much you can do.
-You should try to come up with a plan for this though.
-If your business relies on a specific application, what happens when that company goes out of business, or they have failures of their own.
-When you are subject to another business, you should definitely have a backup plan or service in the wings ready to pick up where the other company dropped the ball.
-Never completely trust another organization with your critical business functions.